Universal forwarder deployment overview

 Migrating from a light forwarder?

 The universal forwarder provides all the functionality of the old light forwarder but in a smaller footprint with better performance.
 Therefore, you might want to migrate your existing light forwarder installations to universal forwarders.
-Splunk provides tools that ease the migration process.
+Splunk provides tools that ease the migration process and ensure that the new universal forwarder does not send an indexer any data already sent by the old light forwarder.

 Note: You can only migrate from light forwarders of version 4.0 or later.